Home maintenance log and record keeping for homeowners

 Paper binder

-The old-school approach — a binder with tabbed sections for each system or appliance, receipts in sheet protectors, a simple log sheet per section.
+The old-school approach: a binder with tabbed sections for each system or appliance, receipts in sheet protectors, a simple log sheet per section.
 It's not searchable, not with you when you need it, and doesn't survive a basement flood.
-But it's better than nothing, and some people genuinely prefer it.
+Better than nothing, and some people genuinely prefer it.
 If you go this route, leave it somewhere obvious and commit to filing things the same day.

 Spreadsheet

 A Google Sheet or Excel file works well for logging dates and notes, and it's free.
-The problem: it lives on one device (or requires a login), it's annoying to use on a phone, and there's no natural place to store a photo of the water heater label next to the service history.
+The problem: it lives on one device, it's annoying to use on a phone, and there's no natural place to store a photo of the water heater label next to the service history.
 Most people start with a spreadsheet and stop updating it within a year.

 A dedicated home management app